ExodusOSS/bytes/README.md

 Wallet Import Format (WIF) encoding and decoding.

-Mostly matches npmjs.com/wif, but with extra checks + using our base58check.
-Also no inconsistent behavior on Buffer/Uint8Array input.

 ```js
 import { fromWifString, toWifString } from '@exodus/bytes/wif.js'
 import { fromWifStringSync, toWifStringSync } from '@exodus/bytes/wif.js'